egvijayanand/dotnet-maui-templates/README.md

 We all know that .NET MAUI is an evolution of Xamarin.Forms.

-And .NET 6 Preview 6 just got released last week (Wed, Jul 14, 2021) and now .NET 6 Preview 7 released on Tue, Aug 10, 2021.
+And now .NET 6 Preview 7 released on Tue, Aug 10, 2021.

 Templates have been updated to support the latest release.